wsheehan/cryptopi/README.md

 # Challenges

-* Network issues - slow, potentially sycnhonization block on school netowrks
+* Network issues - slow, potentiallydownload block on school netowrks
 * Size Constraints - downloading the blockchains takes a lot of time and memory
+* Mining power - Raspberry Pi alone with never accomplish anything signifigant, unless working with free elecetricty in which case it will still take considerable time to break even